Online Master of Public Health (MPH)

 The online Master’s Public Health degree is offered through the Department of Public Health in the College of Education, Health, and Human Sciences.
 This degree integrates theoretical and conceptual learning with a required, hands-on professional component.
 As an online MPH student, you can complete the 42-credit-hour program entirely online in an average of two to three years.
 The success of the Department of Public Health and its graduates speaks to our legacy as Tennessee’s flagship university.
 In 1969, we proudly became the first MPH degree program outside a school of public health to receive accreditation.

 The Department of Public Health commits to improving the health of all communities through policy initiatives, in-person intervention, and data analysis.
-The MPH online program offers four popular concentrations, preparing graduates to become leaders and make a real difference in public health.
+The MPH online program offers five popular concentrations, preparing graduates to become leaders and make a real difference in public health.

 Program Concentrations